apocaliss92/scrypted-advanced-notifier/README.md

 - `NVR url`: Url pointing to the NVR instance, should be accessible from outside

 Each notifier will be fully configurable on every rule, with possibility to set: actions, addSnoozeActions or priority.
+Default actions can be set on every camera, will be added to each notification

 All notifiers currently support allow critical notifications.